Barking & Dagenham, Havering, and Redbridge Children’s Autism Service

 Referral criteria

-A single point of access, standardised referral, and screening process.
-Patients come to BHR Children’s Autism service from their local GPs, Health Visitor, Education, Speech and Language Therapy, Occupational Therapy, Social Care, Nursery, Universal services, tertiary provider.
+Children and young people can be referred via a single point of access (SPA) form, and screening process.
+Children and young people come to BHR Children and Young People’s Autism Service from their local GPs, Health Visitor, Education, Speech and Language Therapy, Occupational Therapy, Social Care, Nursery, Universal Services, and tertiary providers.
 The service is available to children and young person who are registered with a GP in Barking and Dagenham, Havering, and Redbridge.
-All referrals will be triaged by an experienced NHS practitioner, as part of this referrers may be contacted to gather more information at part of understanding the needs of the child or young person.
-The triaging practitioner may also sign post young people/families to services that are better suited to meeting their needs if an assessment for Autism is deemed not appropriate.
+All referrals will be triaged by an experienced NHS practitioner.
+As part of this, referrers may be contacted to gather more information to further understand the needs of the child or young person.
+The triaging practitioner may also signpost young people/families to services that are better suited to meeting their needs if an assessment for Autism is deemed not appropriate.

 Useful links and resources